JorgeSarricolea/Spotify-UI-Clone/README.md

 - Please note that this project is unfinished, so not all features have been implemented yet.

 ## Contributing
-While contributions to this project are welcome, please note that it is currently unfinished and not actively maintained.
+While contributions to this project are welcome.
 If you would like to contribute, feel free to fork this repository and submit a pull request.

 ## Credits
 This project was created by [Jorge Sarricolea](https://jorgesarricolea.com). if you have any specific code questions or would like to chat about programming, feel free to contact me on [WhatsApp](https://wa.me/529381095593).